deepinv/deepinv/docs/source/user_guide/reconstruction/unfolded.rst

 Unfolded Algorithms
 ===================

-The :ref:`optimization module <optim>` module also be turned into an unfolded trainable architecture.

 Unfolded architectures (sometimes called 'unrolled architectures') are obtained by replacing parts of these algorithms by learnable modules.
 In turn, they can be trained in an end-to-end fashion to solve inverse problems.
 It suffices to set the argument ``unfold=True`` when creating an optimization algorithm from the :ref:`optimization <optim>` module.
-By default, if a neural network is used in place of a regularization or data-fidelity step, the parameters of the network are learnable by default.
+By default, if a neural network is used in place of a regularization or data-fidelity step, the parameters of the network are learnable.
-Moreover, among all the parameters of the algorithm (e.g. step size, regularization parameter, etc.), the use can use which are learnable and which are not via the argument ``trainable_params``.
+Moreover, among all the parameters of the algorithm (e.g. step size, regularization parameter, etc.), the user can choose which are learnable and which are not via the argument ``trainable_params``.

-In the following example, we create an unfolded architecture of 5 proximal gradient steps using a DnCNN plug-and-play prior a standard L2 data-fidelity term.
+The following example creates an unfolded architecture of 5 proximal gradient steps using a DnCNN plug-and-play prior a standard L2 data-fidelity term.
 The network can be trained end-to-end, and evaluated with any forward model (e.g., denoising, deconvolution, inpainting, etc.).
 Here, the stepsize ``stepsize``, the regularization parameter ``lambda_reg``, and the denoiser parameter ``sigma_denoiser`` of the plug-and-play denoising prior are learnable.